electron-vite/electron-vite-react/README.md

 ## 🚨 Be aware

-By default, this template integrates Node.js in the Renderer process.
-If you don't need it, you just remove the option below.
-[Because it will modify the default config of Vite](https://github.com/electron-vite/vite-plugin-electron/tree/main/packages/electron-renderer#config-presets-opinionated).
+This template integrates Node.js API to the renderer process by default.
+If you want to follow **Electron Security Concerns** you might want to disable this feauture.
+You will need to expose needed API by yourself.

+To get started, remove the option as shown below.
+This will [modify the Vite configuration and disable this feature](https://github.com/electron-vite/vite-plugin-electron/tree/main/packages/electron-renderer#config-presets-opinionated).

 ```diff
 # vite.config.ts